-5. Gifts of Securities
+Gifts of Securities

-Gifts of marketable securities may be accepted only by the Community Engagement Committee.
-Such gifts will be sold as soon as practicable at the market rate and the net proceeds used to provide library service as agreed by the donor and the Community Engagement Committee.
+Gifts of marketable securities may be accepted.
+Such gifts will be sold as soon as practicable at the market rate and the net proceeds used to provide library service as agreed by the donor and The Library.

-Gifts of securities that are not readily marketable will be submitted to the Community Engagement Committee for an acceptance decision.
+Gifts of securities that are not readily marketable will be submitted to the Communications & Development Committee for an acceptance decision.
 The Library will consider acceptance of gifts subject to economic conditions, such as the assumption of donor indebtedness, joint tenancy arrangements with donors, provisions for life estates and other economic stipulations that may obligate The Library.
 Generally, The Library will agree to accept such gifts in cases where there is a reasonable expectation that periodic cash flow from the properties will exceed the debt service requirements and / or obligations.
 In no event will The Library enter into agreements that will place a material obligation or a lien upon library system assets or general budget revenues.